MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/message-service-tables.md

 api_type:
 - COM
 ms.assetid: b93ab837-3918-4427-b013-bedc6f5276e4
-description: "The message service table contains information about the message services in the current profile."
+description: "The message service table contains information about the message services in the current profile.
+There is one message service table for every MAPI session."

 ---